Graft-versus-host disease chronic L99.2-

 This section has been translated automatically.

-A generalized form must be distinguished from a localized form.
+A distinction must be made between a generalized and a localized form.

-• Localized cGVHD: Clinical features of lichen sclerosus et atrophicus, also genital lichen sclerosus (w>m) or lichen planus, circumscribed scleroderma ( Morphea), eosinophilic fasciitis ( analogous to Shulman's syndrome) or septal panniculitis.
+• Localized cGVHD: Clinical features of lichen sclerosus et atrophicus, also genital lichen sclerosus (w>m) or lichen planus, circumscribed scleroderma (morphea), eosinophilic fasciitis (analogous to Shulman syndrome) or septal panniculitis.

 • Images of pityriasis rosea have also been described.
 The changes can also spread linearly along the Blaschko lines.